TobiasErbacher/gdl/Tobias/README.md

 Further installation instructions can be found in the [original github repository](https://github.com/benfinkelshtein/CoGNN/tree/main).

 The main file of this approach is _main.ipynb_.
+The other _.py_ files contain some class definitions that are used in the main Jupyter Notebook.

+The directory [CodeSplit](https://github.com/TobiasErbacher/gdl/tree/main/Tobias/CoGNN/CodeSplit) contains the authors' code but reorganized into individual class files.
+Moreover, the folder [Reimplementation](https://github.com/TobiasErbacher/gdl/tree/main/Tobias/CoGNN/Reimplementation) contains a Jupyter Notebook with the commented code.